-- CDX plywood - at least 5/8" thick for joist spacing up to 16" on center, minimum 3/4" thick for joist spacing greater than 16" on center (19.2" maximum).
-Plywood subfloors installed over concrete must be installed in accordance with the guidelines set forth by the National Wood Flooring Association (NWFA) - www.nwfa.org).

-- OSB -- at least 3/4" thick, PS 2--92 rated or PS 1--95 rated.

--Existing hardwood flooring over a suitable subfloor as outlined above.
-The existing floor must be well fastened, smooth, and for glue down installations, unfinished.

-- Underlayment grade particleboard (minimum 40 lb. density) - Glue Down only.

-- Concrete slab - Glue Down only.
-Concrete must be at least 3000 lbs. density for glue down installations.

-- Lightweight concrete (gypcrete) - NOT APPROVED

-- Ceramic tile - NOT APPROVED

-- Resilient tile & sheet vinyl - Glue Down only; for glue down, tile/vinyl must be new and not have any urethane coating (many luxury vinyl flooring products now come with a urethane top coating).
+- CDX plywood at least 5/8" thick for joist spacing up to 16" on center, minimum 3/4" thick for joist spacing greater than 16" on center (19.2" maximum).
+Plywood subfloors installed over concrete must be installed in accordance with the guidelines set forth by the National Wood Flooring Association (NWFA) www.nwfa.org). - OSB at least 3/4" thick, PS 2-92 rated, or PS 1-95 rated. - -Existing hardwood flooring over a suitable subfloor as outlined above.
+The existing floor must be well fastened, smooth, and for glue down installations, unfinished. - Underlayment grade particleboard (minimum 40 lb. density) Glue Down Floors only. - Concrete slab Glue Down only.
+Concrete must be at least 3000 lbs. density for glue down installations. - Lightweight concrete (gypcrete) NOT APPROVED - Ceramic tile NOT APPROVED - Resilient tile & sheet vinyl glue down floors only; for glue down, tile/vinyl must be new and not have any urethane coating (many vinyl flooring products now come with a urethane top coating).